aranya-project/aranya-embedded/README.md

 Aranya and Aranya Embedded require a [rust development environment](https://www.rust-lang.org/), but compiling esp32 projects requires some extra setup beyond that.
-Please follow the instructions in [The Rust on ESP Book](https://docs.esp-rs.org/book/installation/index.html) for installing for both RISC-V and Xtensa targets.
+Please follow the instructions in [The Rust on ESP Book](https://docs.espressif.com/projects/rust/book) for installing the toolchain for both RISC-V and Xtensa targets.

 ## Contributing